 Thermal decomposition of diazonium hexafluorophosphates often gives better results in the synthesis of aryl fluorides than the classical Balz-Schiemann method via the tetrafluoroborates (see Tetrafluoroboric acid, L14037).
 For an example, see: Org.
 Synth.
 Coll., 5, 133 (1973).

 Bedouret, L.; Judeinstein, P.; Ollivier, J.; Combet, J.; Desmedt, A. Proton Diffusion in the Hexafluorophosphoric Acid Clathrate Hydrate.
 J. Phys.
 Chem.
 B 2014, 118 (47), 13357-13364.

 Maiti, J.; Kakati, N.; Lee, S. H.; Yoon, Y. S. Fluorination of multiwall carbon nanotubes by a mild fluorinating reagent HPF 6.
 J. Fluorine Chem.
 2012, 135, 362-366.

 Fatal if swallowed.
 Fatal in contact with skin.
+Causes severe skin burns and eye damage.
 Fatal if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.